TWiStErRob/TWiStErRob-env/svn2git-migration/README.md

 ```

 ## Execute
-The files in `/tmp/conf` are mapped from the conf folder into the Docker container, so they're live editable without rebuild.
+The files in `/tmp/conf` are mapped from the conf folder into the Docker container, so they're live editable without rebuild. `workdir` is also mapped so the output is available on the host.
 Change the rules file name (`--rules`) as necessary.

 Run in docker in `workdir`: